 5. Find a Focal Point

 A trick I learned early on was to position yourself near a connection, such as the corner of a room.
-You can then focus your camera on where the walls meet and when you move into place you should be in focus.
-Another method I like to use while shooting outside, say, in a wide open field with no objects to focus on, is to bring a pole that is approximately my height and use that as a marker.
+You can then focus your camera on where the walls meet, and when you move into a place, you should be in focus.
+Another method I like to use while shooting outside, say, in a wide-open field with no objects to focus on, is to bring a pole that is approximately my height and use that as a marker.
 I set up the pole, focus on it, remove the pole and position myself in its place, then snap the picture.
-This method does take a little more time so it helps to have a remote control.
+This method does take a little more time, so it helps to have a remote control.